dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_ten.rst

             ),
         ],
     )
-    def injest_a(info):
+    def ingest_a(info):
         return info.config

-You'll notice that we added an ExpectationDefinition to the output of injest_a.
+You'll notice that we added an ExpectationDefinition to the output of ingest_a.
 Expectations can be attached to inputs or outputs and operate on the value of that input or output.

 Expectations perform arbitrary computation on that value and then return an ExpectationResult.